microcks/microcks.io/content/documentation/guides/usage/custom-dispatchers.md

 ### 2.1 Load the sample API

-Follow the [Getting started](/documentation/tutorials/getting-started) tutorial to load the `API Pastry - 2.0` sample into your Microcks instance.
+To load the `API Pastry-2.0` sample into your Microcks instance, follow the [Getting started](/documentation/tutorials/getting-started) tutorial.

 ### 2.2 Set a custom dispatcher via the UI